Ernst von Rebeur-Paschwitz: Sensitive horizontal pendulums

-International Seismological Cooperation
+International seismological cooperation

 Rebeur-Paschwitz realized the necessity for international cooperation in the field of seismology, and in 1895 at the International Geographical Congress proposed to install a homogeneous global seismological station network equipped with horizontal pendulums.
 As a result, Englishman John Milne established network of stations with simply-to-use horizontal pendulums in the British colonies.

 In his last publication of the same year, Rebeur-Paschwitz also argued for establishing an internationally centralized bureau to collect global seismological observations.